xolox/dedupfs/README.md

 currently stores 230 GB worth of backups in two databases of 2,5 GB each.

 The design of DedupFS was inspired by Venti and ZFS.

+**Warning:** *The latest commits have introduced a hard to track bug that's probably related to string interning.
+After spending two days tracking down the bug I've suspended my efforts until I can find more time :-(.
+Obviously I don't suggest using the file system until I've fixed the bug!*

  USAGE
 =======